survivor7777777/mobile-suica-scraper/README.md

 ## Create a file containing mobile suica credentials

-Create a file './credentials.json' with the following content:
+Create a file ```./credentials.json``` with the following content:

     {
-      "user": "YOUR MOBILE SUICA E-Mail ADDRESS",
-      "password": "YOUR MOBILE SUICA PASSWORD"
+      "user": "YOUR Mobile SUICA Account (E-Mail address)", "password": "YOUR Mobile SUICA Password"
     }

 Since it contains your password, you should set it's permission appropriately like the following